wesExpress/Photometric-Model/README.md

 + scale length --> in kpc
 + position angle --> in degrees

-Currently, only a pure Sèrsic profile is assumed.
+Currently, only a pure Sérsic profile is assumed.

 Bar
 ---